Visualize Your Budget with Progress Bars

 Like the Colors and Icons in Your Budget, each progress bar's color is a signal of what’s happening in your category this month, and can prompt you to take action in your budget.

-You’ll see solid colors in your progress bars to represent the money you’ve budgeted to your categories this month.
+You’ll see solid colors in your progress bars to represent the money you’ve assigned to your categories this month.

-- Solid Green: If you've fully funded your goal for the month (or have money available in a category without a goal) and haven’t spent from it yet, you’ll see a solid green bar.
+- Solid Green: If you've fully funded your target for the month (or have money available in a category without a target) and haven’t spent from it yet, you’ll see a solid green bar.

-- Solid Yellow: If you’ve budgeted money to your category, but haven’t met your goal for the month yet, you’ll see solid yellow in your bar.
+- Solid Yellow: If you’ve assigned money to your category, but haven’t met your target for the month yet, you’ll see solid yellow in your bar.

 - Solid Gray/Empty Bar: Gray means there is no funding or spending in that category for the month.